faxrij/BookingApi/README.md

 4. DTO Projection: Only include the slots within the requested range in the response.

 5. Performance Consideration:
-   * AvailableSlots are stored as HashSet<DateTime> cnally for fast lookups.
+   * AvailableSlots are stored as HashSet<DateTime> internally for fast lookups.
    * The API uses asynchronous programming to avoid blocking.

 ## Example Response